Utah Olympic Legacy

-Utahns have long called the snow here The Greatest Snow on Earth®.
-The successful Salt Lake 2002 Olympic Winter Games reinforced that reputation when the games broadcast Utah's dynamic mountain resorts and renowned snow to a global audience.
+Utahns have long called the their snow The Greatest Snow on Earth®.
+The successful 2002 Olympic Winter Games in Salt Lake City reinforced that reputation when the games broadcast Utah's dynamic mountain ski resorts and renowned snow to a global audience.

-Skiing, snowboarding and skating were not invented in Utah, though one could make a case they were made great here.
-Visitors to Utah can not only explore Utah's Olympic Legacy at host venues and museums, but can skate the same record-setting ice at the Utah Olympic Oval, race the downhill at Snowbasin or test their skills on Park City-area resorts where moguls and slalom events were held.
+Visitors to Utah can still explore Utah's Olympic Legacy at host venues and museums, and can skate the same record-setting ice at the Utah Olympic Oval, race the downhill at Snowbasin Ski Resort, cross-country ski the nordic track or test their skills on Park City-area resorts where moguls and slalom events were held.
+Learn more about how you can experience the best spots to get Olympic spirit

 With each Olympic Games, Utah continues to shine on the biggest stage.

 At the Sochi 2014 Winter Olympics, the first ever Olympic gold medal for slopestyle snowboarding went to Park City's Sage Kotsenburg.

 Eleven other medals in Sochi went to athletes with Utah ties, including to skiers and snowboarders who perfected their aerials, twists and landings in Utah.
 A total of 55 athletes competing for the U.S. had ties to Utah, including those who live here, were educated here or called Utah home during their training.
 Based on ties to the state, the "country" of Utah alone achieved a top-10 finish in the medal count.

 It is impossible not to get inspired watching premier athletes competing at the highest level.
 When you or your kids want to get involved in an Olympic winter sport, you'll want to plan a trip to Utah.

 Make your Olympic-inspired dreams a reality in Utah.
-Learn how you and your family can get involved from the Utah Olympic Legacy Foundation's president and CEO, then read more below:
+Learn how you and your family can get involved from the Utah Olympic Legacy Foundation's president and CEO: